Malaybalay: Cityhood

 On March 26, 1996, the Sangguniang Bayan of the municipality of Malaybalay passed Resolution No. 3699-96 petitioning to the House of Representatives for the conversion of Malaybalay into a city.
 Reginaldo Tilanduca, 2nd District Representative of Bukidnon at that time, filed House Bill No. 6275, proposing the creation of Malaybalay into a component city.
-On February 11, 1998, President Fidel Ramos signed the act (R.A.
+On March 22, 1998, President Fidel Ramos signed the act (R.A.
 8490) that converted Malaybalay to a city, making it the first component city of Bukidnon.

 Geography

-Malaybalay City, the capital city of Bukidnon, is in the central part of the province.
+Malaybalay, the capital city of Bukidnon, is in the central part of the province.
 It is bounded in the east by the municipality of Cabanglasan and the Pantaron Range, which separates Bukidnon from the provinces of Agusan del Sur and Davao del Norte; on the west by the municipality of Lantapan and Mount Kitanglad; on the north by the municipality of Impasugong; and on the south by Valencia City and the municipality of San Fernando.

 The whole eastern and southeastern border adjoining Agusan del Sur and Davao del Norte is elevated and densely forested mountains, which is one of the few remaining forest blocks of Mindanao.
 The nearest seaports and airports are in Cagayan de Oro, which is 91 kilometers away.

 Barangays

-Malaybalay City is politically subdivided into 46 barangays.
-The barangays are conveniently grouped into 5 geographical districts, namely the Poblacion District, North Highway District, South Highway District, Basakan District, and Upper Pulangi District.
+Malaybalay is politically subdivided into 46 barangays.
+Each barangay consists of puroks while some have sitios.

+These barangays are conveniently grouped into 5 geographical districts, namely the Poblacion District, North Highway District, South Highway District, Basakan District, and Upper Pulangi District.

 Climate

-The climate classification of Malaybalay City falls under the Fourth Type or intermediate B type, which is characterized by the absence of a pronounced maximum period and dry season.
+The climate classification of Malaybalay falls under the Fourth Type or intermediate B type, which is characterized by the absence of a pronounced maximum period and dry season.
 Rain falls at a yearly average of 2800 mm and occurs throughout the year, though it is more intense during the summer season from April to September.
 Outside these months, January to March receive less rain and October to December are intermediate.
 Compared with the rest of the country, the climate in Malaybalay is moderate all year round and the area is not on the typhoon belt.

 Land area

 The total land area of the city is 96919 ha, that is about 13% of the total area of Bukidnon.
 An estimated of 65% of this is classified as forestland/timberland and the remaining 35% is alienable and disposable areas: lands which could be used for purposes such as for agriculture or for industry.

 The city plays a strategic role in the protection of the headwater source of the Pulangi and the Tagoloan rivers because of its location the upper portion of both watershed areas.
 The Pulangi River then extends through the Cotabato provinces as the Rio Grande de Mindanao and to Cotabato City, where it empties into Illana Bay.
-The Tagoloan River, on the other hand, traverses northwestward toward Tagoloan, Misamis Oriental, where it joins the Macajalar Bay.
+The Tagoloan River, on the other hand, traverses northwestward toward Tagoloan, Misamis Oriental, where it joins Macajalar Bay.
 These watershed areas provided potable water, irrigation, hydro-electric power, and recreation and tourism activities.